You’ve been at Florens for almost 20 years – What led to your decision to leave Florens and found the National Portable Storage Association?

 Looking forward, now that tariffs are no issues anymore, what are challenges for container owners and what’s the role of digitalization in container logistics?

-I speak to our members on a regular basis and I am never surprised at what might come up as the challenges of the day.
+Mark DePasquale: I speak to our members on a regular basis and I am never surprised at what might come up as the challenges of the day.
 Some are short term and others are issues to be considered in the coming years.
 In any business, change is all around us and we have to keep moving to keep up.
 Digitalization is the subject of our Keynote Speaker at our Fall Seminar to be held in Napa, CA September 8-10, 2019.
 The effects of digitalization on the Portable Storage industry are no different than what is being dealt with in every other industry.
 It’s changing the way we sell, communicate and operate our businesses.
 Within the NPSA, we have members who are introducing new technology and new platforms which will change the way our members handle issues and run their day to day business.
 It is up to the NPSA to keep our members current and aware of our ever-changing world so they can be their best business.

 What strategies or tips should container owners follow to stay ahead of the competition for the next 20 years?

-Staying ahead is wonderful, but in our fast-changing world, keeping up is equally important.
+Mark DePasquale: Staying ahead is wonderful, but in our fast-changing world, keeping up is equally important.
 No better way to keep up with what is happening within the Portable Storage Industry than becoming a member of the NPSA.
-The NPSA is the only Internationally recognized (non-profit) Association dedicated solely to the Portable Storage Industry.
-We provide limitless opportunities to network with suppliers, vendors, and fellow members to help educate, grow, and sustain business.
+The NPSA is the only Internationally recognized (non-profit) association dedicated solely to the Portable Storage Industry.
+We provide limitless opportunities to network with suppliers, vendors, and fellow members to help educate, grow, and sustain a business.
 The NPSA is always working hard to encourage integrity and high-quality products/services within the portable storage industry.
-With an ever-increasing urbanization around the world, it is paramount that we operate in a way that brings respect and credibility to our products and our industry, while at the same time, keeping our communities safe.
+With ever-increasing urbanization around the world, it is paramount that we operate in a way that brings respect and credibility to our products and our industry, while at the same time, keeping our communities safe.